EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

 ## Dependency Installation

 ### Ruby Gems
 Most of Canvas' dependencies are Ruby Gems.
 Ruby Gems are a Ruby-specific package management system that operates orthogonally to operating-system package management systems.

 ### Bundler and Canvas dependencies

 Canvas uses Bundler as an additional layer on top of Ruby Gems to manage versioned dependencies.

-Bundler is great!
+Previous version of Canvas usesd *bundler 1.13.6*, but, from *Sep.
+2020* Canvas requires **bundler 2.1.4**:

-    root@server:/var/canvas$  sudo gem install bundler --version 1.13.6 root@server:/var/canvas$  bundle _1.13.6_ install --path vendor/bundle
+    root@server:/var/canvas$  sudo gem install bundler --version 2.1.4 root@server:/var/canvas$  bundle _2.1.4_ install --path vendor/bundle

 ### Yarn

 Then install the node modules: